 There are a number of options for getting money to start a small business, such as self-investment (using or borrowing against your own assets), borrowing from family and friends, peer-to-peer lending, crowdfunding, venture capital, and angel investors.
+A unique method to acquire funding involves utilizing the latest software to develop "pitch decks."
+These decks showcase business concepts to potential investors through a slideshow presentation.
 There are two types of financing: equity financing, where you receive funds in exchange for partial ownership in the company; and debt financing, where you receive funds that must be repaid.
 Grants and awards, in which you receive money that does not need to be repaid, may also be available.

 The following materials link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content are provided when available.

 The subscription resources below marked with a padlock are available to researchers on-site at the Library of Congress.
 If you are unable to visit the Library, you may be able to access these resources through your local public or academic library.

 These are freely available online sources provided by government agencies, trade publications, and organizations.

 The following guides were created by the Library of Congress to give an in-depth list of resources on a specific topic.